-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Any allowance would only be able to be used for tuition fees for courses, such as training programs, diplomas, and university studies, which relate to local government.
-Where it is made available, this allowance will help councillors further develop skills to assist with making informed decisions on important questions before council, and also provide professional development opportunities for councillors.
-5.6 Standardised Election Caretaker period There is currently no requirement for a formal caretaker period, with individual councils operating under their own policies and procedures.
+There is currently no requirement for a formal caretaker period, with individual councils operating under their own policies and procedures.
 This is commonly a point of public confusion.
 A statewide caretaker period for local governments is proposed.
-All local governments across the State would have the same clearly defined election period, during which: Councils do not make major decisions with criteria to be developed defining 'major' Incumbent councillors who nominate for re-election are not to represent the local government, act on behalf of the council, or use local government resources to support campaigning activities.
+All local governments across the State would have the same clearly defined election period, during which: Councils do not make major decisions with criteria to be developed defining 'major' Incumbent councillors who nominate for reelection are not to represent the local government, act on behalf of the council, or use local government resources to support campaigning activities.
 There are consistent election conduct rules for all candidates.
-Support this 5.7 Remove WALGA from the Act The Western Australian Local Government Association (WALGA) is constituted under the Local Government Act 1995.
-The Local Government Panel Report and the Select Committee Report included this recommendation.
-WALGA not be constituted under the Local Government Act 1995.
+Current WALGA Position Supported Shire of Boddington Position Supported Clarity will be needed around what is meant by 'not representing the local government or acting on behalf of the local government'.
+5.7 Remove WALGA from the Act The Western Australian Local Government Association (WALGA) is constituted under the Local Government Act 1995.
+The Local Government Panel Report and the Select Committee Report included this recommendation. recommended that WALGA not be constituted under the Local Government Act 1995.
+Separating WALGA out of the Act will provide Current WALGA Position No current position.
+Shire of Boddington Position No comment

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 5.8 CEO Recruitment Recent amendments introduced provisions to standardise CEO recruitment.
+5.8 CEO Recruitment Recent amendments introduced provisions to standardise CEO recruitment.
 The recruitment of a CEO is a very important decision by a local government.
 It is proposed that DLGSC establishes a panel of approved panel members to perform the role of the independent person on CEO recruitment panels.
 Councils will be able to select an independent person from the approved list.
 Councils will still be able to appoint people outside of the panel with the approval of the Inspector.
-Support this
+Current WALGA Position Supported Shire of Boddington Position While this concept is generally supported, the financial impact on Tier 3 and 4 local governments is a concern, as the ability to fund a panel member to the same extent as a Tier 1 or 2 local government is not available.
+Applying fixed costs such as this to all LG bands has a varied financial impact - generally more negative towards a smaller LG.